Arevy/e-commerce-backend/README.md

 ## Exercising the GraphQL API
 A comprehensive, domain-by-domain catalogue of queries and mutations (with sample payloads driven by the seeded data) lives in `docs/graphql-operations.md`.
+It now also covers the `customerSupport` root field so agents can trial the dedicated admin surface without reverse engineering bespoke payloads.
 Use it as the definitive playbook when testing storefront and admin interactions.

 For quick smoke tests you can also issue cURL requests: